 Manual-Focus Prime Lenses For Wedding Photography

 My personal favorites?
-Though I would barely ever use them at a wedding, I love the Rokinon 24mm f/1.4, the Nikon 35mm f/1.4 AIS, The Nikon 50mm f/1.2 AIS, and the Zeiss ZF 85mm f/1.4.
-However again, keep in mind that diving into this world is only advisable for the experienced shooter who knows how to manually focus quickly and accurately.
+Although I would rarely ever use them at a wedding, I love the Nikon 35mm f/1.4 AIS, The Nikon 50mm f/1.2 AIS, and the Zeiss ZF 85mm f/1.4.
+But again, keep in mind that diving into this world is only advisable for the experienced shooter who knows how to manually focus quickly and accurately.

 Crop-Sensor Prime Lens Recommendations For Wedding Photography